K-RLange/dhPython/python_tutorial/structures.md

 ### Strings
-Strings are sequences of characters.
+Strings are sequences of characters (letter, symbols, etc.).
 They can be created by enclosing characters in single or double quotes.
 You can also use triple quotes for multi-line strings.
 While these are three options to define a string, they ultimately all have the same data type:
 ```{code-cell}
 x = "Hello, World!"